codsen/codsen/packages/html-crush/readme.md

 ## TLDR;

-In short, if your code is mixed with something else besides HTML (like email template HTML), you pretty much have no other option but to use this library to minify it.

-But, if your input is pure, valid HTML/CSS/JS, there are better alternatives, like [Kangax html-minifier](https://www.npmjs.com/package/html-minifier).
+Let's minify any input (preferably but not necessarily HTML) without parsing, and do it according to how HTML interprets the whitespace.

+We built this minifier so that we were able to minify email templates containing Nunjucks template literals, for example, `{% if order.price < 50 %}` (notice the bracket).
+Other tools on the market will fail upon first encounter of non-HTML code.

 **[⬆  back to top](#markdown-header-html-crush)**

 ## Features

-Let's process any input (preferably but not necessarily HTML) as text, without parsing, and minify it according to how HTML interprets the whitespace.

 This program:

-- Does not parse the input — input can be (X)HTML or whatever or mixed whatever
+- Does not parse the input — input can be (X)HTML or whatever or mixed with whatever
 - Equally, the input can be with HTML errors, broken HTML, incomplete HTML or not-quite-HTML or whatever
-- Since we don't HTML or CSS-parse, styles within `<head>` are recognised, but CSS errors, incomplete CSS, or invalid CSS will not throw errors
+- Mailchimp, Responsys, Exact Target, Campaign Monitor tags in your HTML - all fine - it will minify it

 In short, we prioritise the support of broken or mixed-HTML support over both:

-1) minification amount (Kangax minifier will compress more);
+1) minification amount (Kangax [html-minifier](https://www.npmjs.com/package/html-minifier) will compress more);
 2) speed

-The price we pay is, we are not able to detect invalid HTML/CSS/JS input.
+The price we pay is, we are not able to detect an invalid HTML/CSS/JS.

 As a side priority, this application also takes into consideration **human-friendliness**: